m1ga/ti.osm/README.md

-# Ti.OSM - OpenstreetMap module for Appcelerato Titanium (Android)
+# Ti.OSM - OpenstreetMap module for Appcelerator Titanium (Android)

 <img src="screenshot.jpg"/><br/>
 Use OpenstreetMap as a map in Titanium.